Parrot-Developers/pdraw/doc/userguide.rst

 `use alchemy`_ to build your app, or use `your own build system`_.

 ..
-Note:: The same applies when using *libpdraw* directly, but your app will be responsible for providing and running the *pomp_loop*.
+Note:: The same applies when using *libpdraw* directly, but your app will be responsible for providing and running the *pomp_loop* event loop.

 .. _use alchemy: